Biswajee/Collaboration/readme.md

 The detail description for each of the modules are as follows:

-+ **dashboard** - This module contains an _Image Gallery_ in django where users can upload as many images (upto 6 images) and the result will be displayed into another page on clicking the _create_ button.
++ **dashboard** - This module contains an _Image Gallery_ in django where users can upload as many images and the result will be displayed into another page on clicking the _create_ button.

   URL description for the module: